Joseph L. Welch

 Hazel R. O'Leary

 Ms. Hazel R. O'Leary brings extensive federal utility experience to the ITC board.
 She served as President of Fisk University in Nashville, Tenn. from 2004 to February 2013.
-She also served as Secretary of Energy under President William Clinton from 1993 to 1997, where she managed 120,000 employees and an annual $21 billion annual budget.
+She also served as Secretary of Energy under President William Clinton from 1993 to 1997, where she managed 120,000 employees and a $21 billion annual budget.

 In addition to ITC's board, Ms. O'Leary also serves on the boards of directors of the Nashville Alliance for Public Education, Nashville Business Community for the Arts, World Wildlife Fund, Arms Control Association and CAMAC Energy, Inc.